kindoblue/CarND-Behavioral-Cloning-P3/README.md

 * writeup.md

 The simulator can be downloaded from the classroom.
 In the classroom, we have also provided sample data that you can optionally use to help train your model.

+Architecture
+---
+For the project I used a vanilla CNN, whose architecture is based on one [paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) from Nvidia.
+The only modification I did was to add one layer, after normalization, to crop the images from the virtual cam and get the superior part removed as non relevant for the task.
+Here's the CNN:

+![cnn architecture][image1]

+This is an end-to-end solution, meaning that the CNN, from the image stream, it infer directly the steering commands.

+### Training
+For training the CNN I drove the simulated car and logged the telemetrics (and images from the a virtual cam on the windscreen) on disk.
+The data is loaded, augmented and split in 80-20 for training and validation.
+For more details, see the writeup.